MASTG-KNOW-0030: Detection of Reverse Engineering Tools

 71b988a000-71b98ac000 rw-p /data/app/sg.vp.owasp_mobile.omtg_android-.../lib/arm64/libfrida-gadget.so

-Looking at these two traces that Frida lefts behind, you might already imagine that detecting those would be a trivial task.
-And actually, so trivial will be bypassing that detection.
+Looking at these two traces that Frida left behind, you might assume detecting them would be trivial.
+In fact, bypassing detection will be trivial.
 But things can get much more complicated.
-The following table shortly presents a set of some typical Frida detection methods and a short discussion on their effectiveness.
+The following table presents a set of typical Frida detection methods and a brief discussion of their effectiveness.

 Some of the following detection methods are presented in the article "The Jiu-Jitsu of Detecting Frida" by Berdhard Mueller (archived).
-Please refer to it for more details and for example code snippets.
+Please refer to it for more details, including code snippets.

-It is important to note that these controls are only increasing the complexity of the reverse engineering process.
-If used, the best approach is to combine the controls cleverly instead of using them individually.
-However, none of them can assure a 100% effectiveness, as the reverse engineer will always have full access to the device and will therefore always win!
-You also have to consider that integrating some of the controls into your app might increase the complexity of your app and even have an impact on its performance.
+It is important to note that these controls only increase the complexity of the reverse engineering process.
+If used, the best approach is to combine the controls effectively rather than use them individually.
+However, none of them can guarantee 100% effectiveness, as the reverse engineer will always have full access to the device and will therefore always win!
+You also have to consider that integrating certain controls into your app might increase its complexity and even affect its performance.